Absence from School

 Dogs are not permitted on the St. Paul’s Nursery School campus, at arrival or dismissal locations.

 Children and parents will be met at the designated exterior door for arrival.
-Teachers will be available 5 minutes before and 10 minutes following designated arrival time.
+Teachers will be available 5 minutes before and 5 minutes following designated arrival time.
 Children may not be left unattended by any caregiver.
 Please share this policy with any caregiver who has drop-off responsibilities.
 Late arrivals will go to the Old Post Road door, stand back until all 2 year olds are welcomed into the building.
-Then, they may ring the bell or call the office (203) 255-1902 to be welcomed into the building/classroom.
+After 2 year old arrival, late arrivals may ring the bell or call the office (203) 255-1902 to be welcomed into the building/classroom.

 All staff at St. Paul’s Nursery School is trained in Infant Toddler First Aid and CPR as well as the Administration of Medication, including EPI-Pen, Orals, Topicals and Inhalants.